tommybaw/Python-API-Guide/README.md

 file.close()
 ```
 </details>

-**3. Format the output in a pretty json format (You should be able to do this with one line of code)**
+3. **Format the output in a pretty json format (You should be able to do this with one line of code)**
 Reference the file.write command above

 **Part two:**